intellifi-nl/webapi-doc/README.md

 events
 ------

 The events resource keeps a copy of events that occured.
 This is an exact copy of the events that are avaialble on the message bus.
 Please note that lots of events are flowing through the system.
 The history of events is kept for a limited time.
-If you would like to retreive all events then you should consider conneting to our message bus through websockets, MQTT or AMQP.
+If you would like to retreive all events then you should consider conneting to our message bus through one of the avaialbe [push technologies](https://github.com/intellifi-nl/doc-push).

 Every event is envelopped in an JSON object with the following fields:
 * resource: One of the strings that we defined in the resources chapter. i.e. spots